SleepPolar/SimpleConditionVerifier/README.md

 ### Creating Conditions

-You can create simple conditions or combine them into more complex conditions using logical operators:
+You can create simple conditions or combine them into more compound conditions using logical operators:

 - **`createOrCondition(conditions)`**: Creates an OR condition.
 The result is true if at least one of the nested conditions is true.
 - **`createAndCondition(conditions)`**: Creates an AND condition.
 The result is true only if all of the nested conditions are true.